Euler#

 Describe a rotation using Euler angles.

-The contents of the Euler
+The contents of the Euler structure are private

 and should never be accessed directly.